Veena-S/LearningPython/4_ModuleImportsAndReloads.md

 The _reload_ function expects the name of an already, successffully, loaded module object.
 So, the module should be successfully imported before reloading it.
 Also, _reload_ also expects a parenthesis around the module object name as it is a function, while _import_ is a statement.
 That's why reload returns an output - a Python module object.

+Reloads aren't transitive - reloading a module reloads that module only, not any modules it may import - so sometimes, we may have to reload multiple files.

 ## Attributes
 A module is a package of variable names, known as _namespace_, and the names within that package are called _attributes_.
 An attribute is a variable name that is attached to a specific object (like a module).